mtkennerly/poetry-dynamic-versioning/README.md

 please refer to the Dunamai page for the full list (and minimum supported version where applicable).

+Once the plugin is set up,
+you can create tags in your version control system (e.g., `git tag v0.1.0 -m "New release"`), and the plugin will automatically insert that version into relevant files (like `pyproject.toml` or `*.py` files with a `__version__`  line) for the duration of Poetry commands such as `poetry build`, then revert the changes afterwards to keep your repository clean.
+The plugin aims to inject a static copy of the version into build artifacts (sdists/wheels) without the need to manually edit and commit changed files in your repository.

 `poetry-dynamic-versioning` provides a build backend that patches Poetry Core to enable the versioning system in PEP 517 build frontends.
 When installed with the `plugin` feature (i.e., `poetry-dynamic-versioning[plugin]`),